jaspreet39431/pps-report/report.md

     puts("Hello");
 }
 ```
-                                                         EXPERIMENT NO: 3
+ #                                                        Experiment No: 3
  Design a code to execute addition of two numbers.
 ```C
 #include<stdio.h>
 int main()